yanshuchang/Data_CRL_COFC/README.md

 i)   The training results of the Lagrangian-based approaches and CVPO approach.

-ii)  The test results of the Lagragian-based approaches and CVPO approach.
+ii)  The test results of the Lagrangian-based approaches and CVPO approach.

 iii) The paper's high-resolution figures.